Comparing theoretical predictions of radiation-free velocities of edge dislocations to molecular dynamics simulations: Finding radiation-free velocities from theory

 where $A_i$ and $p$ are eigenvectors and eigenvalues within the framework developed by Stroh and others \cite{Stroh:1962,Bacon:1980}.
 The displacement field $u_i$ is then substituted into the equations of motion

 where $\rho$ denotes the material density and $x_i=(x,y,z)$ so that we may at times use indices 1,2,3 and $x,y,z$ interchangeably in what follows.
-Note that the $C_{ijkl}$ represent the tensor of second order elastic constants \emph{after rotation} into our present coordinates which have been aligned with the dislocation and slip plane instead of with the crystal coordinates.
+Note that the $C'_{ijkl} = U_{ii'}U_{jj'}U_{kk'}U_{ll'}C_{i'j'k'l'}$ represent the tensor of second order elastic constants \emph{after rotation} into our present coordinates which have been aligned with the dislocation and slip plane instead of with the crystal coordinates; $U_{ij}$ denotes the rotation matrix.

 The determinant of the resulting $3\times3$ coefficient matrix must vanish for non-trivial solutions of $A_k$.
+In general, there exist three special dislocation velocities, denoted here as $c_3<c_2<c_1$, whose values depend on the gliding direction of the dislocation, where the solution $u_i$ becomes singular; see \cite{Blaschke:2021vcrit} for a review.
+(In the isotropic limit, all directions are equivalent, $c_3=c_2$ equals the transverse sound speed $\ct$, and $c_1$ becomes the longitudinal sound speed $\cl$.)

-Depending on the velocity $v$, the six eigenvalues $p$ appear as either \begin{itemize} \itemsep=0pt \item three complex conjugate pairs in the subsonic regime ($v<c_3$), \item or two complex conjugate pairs and two real values in the first transonic regime ($c_3\le v<c_2$), \item or one complex conjugate pair and four real values in the second transonic regime ($c_2\le v<c_1$), \item or six real values in the supersonic regime ($v\ge c_1$). \end{itemize} Gao et al. \cite{Gao:1999} order the eigenvalues $p_{\pm\alpha}$ ($\alpha=1,2,3$) such that $p_{\pm\alpha}$ becomes real when $v\ge c_\alpha$.
-Introducing the stress eigenvector $L_{\alpha,i}=C_{i2kl} + p_\alpha C_{i2k2}A_{\alpha,k}$, Gao et al. derive conditions the $L_{\alpha,i}$ must fulfill for a solution to be free of shock waves and hence radiation-free.
+Thus, there are four velocity ranges that lead to very different behaviors of the differential equations.
+In particular, depending on the velocity $v$, the six eigenvalues $p$ appear as either \begin{itemize} \itemsep=0pt \item three complex conjugate pairs in the subsonic regime ($v<c_3$), \item or two complex conjugate pairs and two real values in the first transonic regime ($c_3\le v<c_2$), \item or one complex conjugate pair and four real values in the second transonic regime ($c_2\le v<c_1$), \item or six real values in the supersonic regime ($v\ge c_1$). \end{itemize} Gao et al. \cite{Gao:1999} order the eigenvalues $p_{\pm\alpha}$ ($\alpha=1,2,3$) such that $p_{\pm\alpha}$ becomes real when $v\ge c_\alpha$.
+We are presently interested in the two transonic regimes.
+Introducing the stress eigenvector $L_{\alpha,i}=C'_{i2kl} + p_\alpha C'_{i2k2}A_{\alpha,k}$, Gao et al. derive conditions the $L_{\alpha,i}$ must fulfill for a solution to be free of shock waves and hence radiation-free.
 In particular, using only the subset of $L_{\alpha,i}$ for complex valued $p_\alpha$ (i.e. $\alpha=1,2$ in the first and $\alpha=1$ in the second transonic regime), it must be possible to fulfill the boundary conditions.
 For an edge dislocation gliding in the $x$-direction, these are

 where $b$ is the Burgers vector length, $u_x=u_1$, and $\sigma_{yy}=\sigma_{22}$.
 In the second transonic regime, these translate to the conditions

 where $a_1$ is an arbitrary complex constant because the eigenvector $A_{1,i}$ is determined only up to a complex constant.
 Eliminating the undetermined complex constant $a_1$, the last two conditions imply $\Re\left[L_{1,1}\right]\Im\left[L_{1,3}\right]=\Re\left[L_{1,3}\right]\Im\left[L_{1,1}\right]$.